-Islamic Republic of Afghanistan—Sixth Review Under the Staff-Monitored Program and 2005 Article IV Consultation
+Islamic Republic of Afghanistan -- Sixth Review Under the Staff-Monitored Program and 2005 Article IV Consultation, Concluding Statement of the IMF Mission

 This statement presents the conclusions of the IMF mission that visited Afghanistan from November 8-22, 2005, to conduct discussions with the authorities for the 2005 Article IV consultation and the sixth quarterly review under the staff-monitored program (SMP).1 The authorities' performance since the inception of the SMP in March 2004 has been commendable.
 In a challenging environment, they have implemented sound macroeconomic policies and an ambitious reform agenda, which have contributed to sustained growth and to the stabilization of the economy.